utkarshkpal/multiply-app/README.md

 ## Testing:

-Using Jest , React Testing library.
-The reason for going RTL is that it enforces good testing practices and helps you test UI components in a user-centric way with build in utilities.
+ - Using Jest , React Testing library.The reason for going RTL is that it enforces good testing practices and helps you test UI components in a user-  centric way with build in utilities.

-Both Grid and GridCell have been tested.
+ - Both Grid and GridCell have been tested.

-Further the utility function in utils.ts should be unit tested.
+ - Further the utility function in utils.ts should be unit tested.

 ## Accessibility